-This is a digital accreditation certifying that a person: has been vaccinated against Covid-19 or has taken a diagnostic test and has tested negative for SARSCoV2, or has recovered from Covid-19.
-The aim is to facilitate free movement within the European Union, as a FAST CONTROL QR code is generated when the health certificate is completed which speeds up any formalities on your arrival in Spain.
+It is a digital accreditation that a person: has been vaccinated against COVID-19, or has undergone a SARSCoV2 COVID test whose result has been negative, or has recovered from COVID-19.
+This is intended to facilitate free movement in the European Union.

-For which countries is it valid and from what date are they issued?
+For which countries is it valid and from where is it issued?

 For all countries of the European Union.
 It may be issued, for example, by hospitals, test centres or health authorities.

-You will find more information in our section “EU Digital Covid Certificate”
+Check for more information at our “EU Digital COVID Certificate” section

 Do you need to pass the health check to enter Spain?

-All passengers arriving in Spain by air or sea will be subject to a health security check at the first point of entry, including at least taking your temperature, checking your documents, and a visual assessment of your state of health.
-For international transfers, check the applicable regulations here.
+All passengers arriving in Spain by air or sea from a non-EU/Schengen Area country may be subjected to a health check at the first point of entry, including at least taking their temperature, checking their documents, and a visual assessment of their physical state of health.
+For international transit, check the applicable regulations here.

-If you are suspected of having Covid-19, or any other disease that represents a public health risk, you will undergo a medical evaluation, and may be required to take a diagnostic test to check for an active infection (a PCR/TMA/RT-LAMP test).
+If you are suspected of having COVID-19, or any other disease that represents a public health risk, you will undergo a medical evaluation, and may be required to take an AIDT test.